If you're having trouble with the application process, please email [email protected].

 Interpersonal Knowledge and Skill: Able to work with staff that have different styles and experiences.
 Able to take initiative and carry out tasks individually and work cooperatively as a team.
 Provide clear, effective, and timely communication to Students, Instructors, Course Directors, Logistics Coordinators, and Administration.

-Food Preparation Skill: Able to skillfully manage planning and preparing nutritious lunch and dinner for 10-50 staff, while meeting food preferences/diets with reasonable alternatives.
+Food Preparation Skill: Able to skillfully manage planning and preparing nutritious meals for 10-50 staff, while meeting food preferences/diets with reasonable alternatives.

 Compensation and Benefits

-Pay is per diem and commensurate with experience within the range of $75-105 per day.
+Pay per diem and commensurate with experience within the range of $90 - $120 per day.
 The Cook position is a temporary, seasonal position.